puppetlabs/puppetdb/documentation/install_from_packages.markdown

 **Ubuntu 18.04**
 * Enable the [universe repository](https://help.ubuntu.com/community/Repositories/Ubuntu), which contains packages necessary for PuppetDB
 * Ensure Java 8 is installed

+**RHEL 8**
+* RedHat's openjdk 11 package's dependency on tzdata-java was broken, see PuppetDB's [known issues][known-issues] for more more information and a workaround.

 ## Step 1: Install and configure Puppet